jkroepke/helm-secrets/README.md

 ├── secrets.yaml
 └── values.yaml
 ```
-As you can see we can run different PGP or KMS keys per project, globally or per any tree level.
+As you can see you can run different PGP or KMS keys per project, globally or per any tree level.
 Thanks to this we can isolate tree on different CI/CD instances using same GIT repository.
 As we use simple -f option when running helm-wrapper we can just use encrypted secrets.yaml and all these secrets will be decrypted and cleaned on the fly before and after helm run.

 ```.sops.yaml``` file example